Package 'tinyplot'

 )

-# introductory tinyplot tutorial available online:
+# tinyplot tutorial available online:

-# https://grantmcdermott.com/tinyplot/vignettes/intro_tutorial.html
+# https://grantmcdermott.com/tinyplot/vignettes/introduction.html

 Add new elements to the current tinyplot